 Volunteer Onboarding Steps

-2. Complete the US Programs E-Learning Volunteer Orientation for Western NY.
+2. Volunteering with World Relief Western NY Course.
 This 45 minute e-course gives an overview of the work of World Relief, mass displacement and immigration, World Relief's U.S. programs, and next steps for you as a volunteer here in Western NY.

 I like volunteering because I have met new people, learned many new things, eaten new foods, and learned about the culture of Afghans.

 I have appreciated helping women progress in their English, getting to know them, and helping them move forward in their transition to life in the U.S.

 -Anne, ESL Tutor

 "I volunteer because I love getting to know the students more deeply and having the opportunity to serve others."